 Application : Applied

-Explanation on : All Directors attended the 50 th Annual General Meeting of the Company
+Explanation on : All Directors attended the 51st Annual General Meeting of the Company

-application of the held on 31 October 2019 to engage directly with shareholders and be
+application of the held on 30 October 2020, which was held virtually, to engage with

-practice accountable for their stewardship of the Company.
+practice shareholders and be accountable for their stewardship of the Company.

--

-The Chair of Board Committees are aware of their respective scope of
+pidolioo The Chair of Board Committees are aware of their respective scope of

 responsibilities and will respond to questions addressed to them at

+· · · · · · · · · · · · · · · · · · ·

 General Meetings.

-- Constanting of

-Explanation for :
+Explanation for

-departure •
+departure

-dopartaro

-Large companies are ro quired to complete the columns below.
+Large companies are r equired to complete the columns below.
 Non-large companies are

-encouraged to complete ,

-encouraged to complete un e Columns below.

-Magazira
+encouraged to complete to · · · · · · · · · · · · · · · · · · ·

+io dolarino bolow.

-Measure ٠
+Measure :

+ivieasure .

 Timeframe :